| Object (DSS) |

 9mag and one 11mag star; visually as a round, 6' large, very faint spot

-of light; 3-4 stars glimpsed out between the GC, Can hold GC with
+of light; 3-4 stars glimpsed out between the GC, can hold GC with

 averted vision